 "Potential drug treatments are tested on paper, in laboratories and eventually in thousands of people.
 But every drug that goes through this cycle â€“ every drug that FDA approves â€“ carries some risk.
 One of the first lines of defense against "...

 MRI of Liver

-OptiMARK™ Injection is indicated for use with MRI to provide contrast enhancement and facilitate visualization of lesions with abnormal vascularity in the liver in patients who are highly suspect for liver structural abnormalities on computed tomography.
+OptiMARK is indicated for use with MRI to provide contrast enhancement and facilitate visualization of lesions with abnormal vascularity in the liver of patients who are highly suspect for liver structural abnormalities on computed tomography.

 DOSAGE AND ADMINISTRATION

-OptiMARK™ Injection should be administered as a bolus peripheral intravenous injection at a dose of 0.2 mL/kg (0.1 mmol/kg) and at a rate of 1 to 2 mL/sec delivered by manual or by power injection.
+- Administer OptiMARK as a bolus peripheral intravenous injection at a dose of 0.2 mL/kg (0.1 mmol/kg) and at a rate of 1 to 2 mL/sec delivered by manual or by power injection (see Table 1).

-OptiMARK™ Injection is a clear, colorless to slightly yellow solution containing 330.9 mg/mL, 0.5 mmol/mL of gadoversetamide.
-OptiMARK™ Injection is supplied in 10 mL vials containing 5 mL or 10 mL of solution and is also provided in 20 mL vials containing 15 mL or 20 mL of solution.
+OptiMARK is a clear, colorless to slightly yellow solution containing 330.9 mg/mL (equivalent to 0.5 mmol/mL) of gadoversetamide for injection.
+OptiMARK is supplied in 10 mL vials containing 5 mL or 10 mL of solution and is also provided in 20 mL vials containing 15 mL or 20 mL of solution.
 Each single dose vial is rubber stoppered with an aluminum seal and the contents are sterile.
-OptiMARK™ Injection is supplied in 10 mL, 15 mL, 20 mL or 30 mL syringes containing 10 mL, 15 mL, 20 mL or 30 mL of solution respectively.
+OptiMARK is supplied in 10 mL, 15 mL, 20 mL or 30 mL syringes containing 10 mL, 15 mL, 20 mL or 30 mL of solution respectively.
 Each syringe is sealed with rubber closures and the contents are sterile.
 Vials and syringes are contained in shipping cartons with the following configurations:

 5 mL in glass vials in cartons of 10 vials